authgear/authgear-server/docs/specs/oidc-sso.md

 - Cookie and refresh tokens' expiry time may be mismatched
     - refresh token created by continuing an IdP session should not exceed the IdP session lifetime.

+## Implementation details

+### Server-side

+- Authorization Endpoint
+    - New query parameter `x_sso_enabled`
+        - When `x_sso_enabled=false`
+            - Equal to `x_suppress_idp_session_cookie=true`.
+            - The existing IdP session in cookie is ignored, and login will NOT create IdP Session.
+            - Mark refresh token's `sso_enabled` to `false`.
+        - When `x_sso_enabled=true`
+            - Equal to `x_suppress_idp_session_cookie=false`.
+            - Mark refresh token's `sso_enabled` to `true`.
+            - Refresh tokens and IdP sessions lifetime are managed separately (Remains unchanged).
+The only difference is the refresh token's lifetime will be shorter than or equal to the IdP session. e.g. If the IdP session will expire in 1 day, the refresh token will only have 1 day lifetime when it is issued.
+            - When updating the refresh token's last access time, its IdP session's last access time will also be updated.
+So that the IdP session won't be invalidated due to inactivity.
+    - `x_suppress_idp_session_cookie` remains unchanged for backward compatibility, but the new SDKs won't send this parameter anymore.
+It is replaced by `x_sso_enabled`.
+    - When the developer uses `x_sso_enabled=true` + `prompt=login`, the enduser will need to log in again.
+The new refresh token will be linked to the new IdP session, and the old IdP session will be overwritten and revoked.

+- Preserve `client_id` and `redirect_uri` query during the whole login flow.
+    - After authentication, redirect the enduser based on following whitelisted
+        1. Redirect URL in query param (must be whitelisted)
+        2. Default redirect URL of the client
+        3. Post-login URL
+        4. `/settings`
+    - Default redirect URL of the client
+        - In the config, the first item of **redirect_uris** is the default implicitly
+        - Update the Portal UI to allow setting the default

+- Logout
+    - Revoke IdP session
+        - Check if any associate refresh tokens that have `sso_enabled=true`, revoke them
+    - Revoke refresh token
+        - If the refresh token's `sso_enabled` is `true`, invalidates its IdP session and all its siblings with `sso_enabled=true`
+        - If the refresh token's `sso_enabled` is `false` (default), revoke the refresh token only

+- "Continue as" screen
+    - When the enduser chooses **Login with another account**, the existing IdP session (including its refresh token with `sso_enabled=true`) will be revoked after the new authentication is completed.
+    - Add help text: `After you have signed in another account, your current session as user@example.com will terminate`.

+- Update application config
+    - For `x_application_type=spa`, change `post_logout_uris` to optional.
+Change the label in the Portal to **Post Logout Redirect URI (Legacy)**.
+See [Web SDK](#web-sdk) for details.

+- Session listing
+    - For refresh tokens that have `sso_enabled=true`, its IdP session and siblings will be combined into a single entry.
+Since revoking one of them will also revoke the others.
+The entry will be shown as a single entry without grouping.
+    - For the sessions that cannot be combined (Refresh tokens with `sso_enabled=false` and IdP sessions don't have `sso_enabled` refresh tokens).
+        - Group refresh tokens by the same app (Same platform, model, device name and app id).
+        - Add its IdP session into the same group.
+IdP sessions may appear in more than one group (sessions created by the old SDK).
+        - Show the sessions in group views.
+They can be revoked separately or in groups.
+    - Changing existing behavior notes:
+        - In the old implementation, refresh tokens are grouped by the same device (Same platform, model and device name).
+We updated to group them by the same app.

+### Web SDK

+- Add `ssoEnabled` to `authgear.configure`, it is useful only when `sessionType=refresh_token`.
+Default `ssoEnabled` is `false`.
+- When `sessionType=refresh_token`
+    - Update authz endpoint to remove `x_suppress_idp_session_cookie` and add `x_sso_enabled`
+    - Update `authgear.logout` to revoke the refresh token only, don't need to redirect to `logout`.
+(Revoking `sso_enabled` refresh token will also revoke its IdP session and siblings).
+- When `sessionType=cookie`
+    - no change

+### Mobile SDK

+- Replace `shareSessionWithSystemBrowser` with `ssoEnabled`.
+Default `ssoEnabled=false`.